sandeepmendiratta/joy_of_automating/episode-02/README.md

 * [How to Install The Django Web Framework](https://www.digitalocean.com/community/tutorials/how-to-install-the-django-web-framework-on-ubuntu-14-04)

+This is the code that was completed during the exercise: https://github.com/chef-training/django

 ### Further Activities

 After completing the initial activity we encourage you to challenge yourselves with the following activities.